datstat-consulting/NetworkFlowSolver/README.md

 # NetworkFlowSolver
 Custom library for solving network flow problems.
+For now, supports nonlinear objectives only.

 # Preliminaries
 Define the objective function.